Hannalysis/100DaysOfCode/README.md

 --- Day 49 ---
 2024-12-06

 Today was the presentation of the hackathon day.
-Busy, tiring but rewarding - mostly due to the fact that we gave ourselves adequete time to prepare for the presentation (even had time for 3 rehearsals!).
+Busy, tiring but rewarding - mostly due to the fact that we gave ourselves adequate time to prepare for the presentation (even had time for 3 rehearsals!).
 We did well!

 My main takeaway from a coding pov, is that I now know how to change the styling of the console inside DevTools - injecting CSS inside javascript console.logs, with %c and css properties stated as an additional optional argument.